Do you ever get thoughts or emotions springing up out of nowhere? Feelings of injustice, anger, fear for no apparent reason?

 You know you should address these feelings, yet many are scared to, why is that?
 What do you think you would uncover about yourself?

-By understanding these emotions you can start to learn who you really are, why you feel the way you do, how to change things in your life that are causing you emotional pain, and get a better understanding of what will make you happy.
+By understanding these emotions you can start to learn who you really are, why you feel the way you do, how to change things in your life that is causing you emotional pain, and get a better understanding of what will make you happy.

 You don’t need to carry them any longer.
 Learn to embrace them, understand them and use them to change in order to live a happier life.